communitiesuk/delta-common-infrastructure/docs/auth-planning/DT-336 Auth Service.md

 ### Appendix 1 - other limitations of the current setup

 * Delta's authentication setup is buggy and insecure
-* Most requests are not encrypted in transit, many of which include plaintext user credentials
+* Within the VPC most requests are not encrypted in transit, many of which include plaintext user credentials
-* Some requests are completely unauthenticated
+  * And some requests are completely unauthenticated
 * Active Directory (on premises) is poorly suited to managing Website users
   * It's expensive (though not compared to MarkLogic), requires specialised knowledge and is hard to extend
   * Load balancing between Domain Controllers results in consistency issues, so there is no automatic failover, unlike the rest of the infrastructure